 The Time’s Up Act requires covered employers to provide periodic training updates to all covered employees no fewer than every 10 years.

-- Employees with a date-of-hire before October 1, 2019 - must receive sexual harassment training by October 1, 2020 January 1, 2021, except when the employer previously provided similar training.
+- Employees with a date-of-hire before October 1, 2019 - must receive sexual harassment management training by October 1, 2020, January 1, 2021, February 9, 2021, except when the employer previously provided similar training.

 **Note: Due to COVID-19 and the resulting pandemic, on June 29, 2020 the Executive Order 7DDD delayed the required Sexual Harassment Prevention Training deadline from October 1, 2020 to January 1, 2021, giving employers more time to get employees trained.